 Cape Verde is a popular beach holiday destination, but for those who prefer to get out and about there are a number of options available.

-Cape Verde is a place of great contrasts, with each of the 10 islands offering a slightly different experience.
-And because of the islands' unique cultural and geographical history there is a fascinating range of cultures and landscapes to explore.
-The topography varies from barren interiors to stunning beaches, from rugged mountain peaks to verdant landscapes.
+The Cape Verde islands are a place of great contrasts, with each of the 10 islands offering a different experience.
+A unique cultural and geographical history reveals a fascinating range of cultures and landscapes to explore, all you need to do is choose one, two, or more of these eclectic islands and you're ready to embark on your next adventure.
+The landscapes vary from barren interiors to stunning beaches, and rugged mountain peaks to cliff-hanging villages.
 Some islands have a lively thriving local community - with some of the best music anywhere in the world; others, equally welcoming, are predominantly developed for tourism.
+Find out more about each of the Cape Verde islands below, so you can determine which island(s) offers your perfect sun-filled holiday.

-Boa Vista is home to some of the most dazzling beaches on the archipelago covering a staggering 55km.
+Home to some of the most dazzling beaches on the archipelago covering a staggering 55km, it's ideal for those in search of total relaxation.
+Read more.

-Brava is looked upon as the secret island with towering lava cliffs that drop down into the sea and hiding the fertile hinterland that lay beyond.
+Brava is looked upon as the secret island, with towering lava cliffs dropping down into the sea, hiding a fertile hinterland beyond.
+Read more.

-With a population of just 4,000 and untouched by tourism, this small island is a great place to escape, with scenic landscapes, lonely beaches and mature forests.
+With a population of just 4,000 and untouched by tourism, this small island boasts scenic landscapes, lonely beaches and mature forests.
+Read more.

 Exclusive Offers to Cape Verde